 We will continue to monitor the situation and follow the guidelines of public health officials.
-We will contact you with updates of any changes in our service delivery.
+Any changes in this policy will be updated here on our website.
 Please reach out if you have any questions or concerns.

 Children are referred to Children’s Center by law enforcement agencies, child protective workers, parents, teachers, health care providers, therapists, and others concerned for their welfare.